-What’s the Difference Between Customer Loyalty and Retention?
+What’s the Difference?
+Customer Loyalty vs. Customer Retention

 The swipe of a credit card and the delivery of a confirmation email does not mark the end of a customer-to-brand relationship.
 In fact, it’s only the very beginning.
 Guiding your customers through a successful, omnichannel customer experience is step one.
 Gaining customer loyalty—not just retention—is step two.
 And really, it’s less a step than an ongoing process.